rohe/openid_course/java_skeleton/doc/doc.md

 ## Authentication request
 The authentication request is done by redirecting the end user to the provider, for more details see the [OIDC specification](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).
-The redirect URL is built as follows:
+The redirect URL is built as follows, using the Authorization Code Flow:

 ```java
 // Generate random state string for pairing the response to the request